nigelmalaba1/Kubernetes-Based-Continous-Delivery-of-Rust-Microservice/README.md

 ## Explanation of the architecture:

-The microservices are developed using Rust programming language on AWS Cloud9, which is a cloud-based integrated development environment (IDE).
+The microservice is developed using Rust programming language on AWS Cloud9, which is a cloud-based integrated development environment (IDE).
 The code is version-controlled using GitHub and is stored in a GitHub repository.

-The developers use GitHub Codespaces, a cloud-based development environment that allows developers to develop and test code without having to set up a local development environment.

-The Docker images for the microservices are built and stored in a Docker registry, such as Docker Hub.
+The Docker images for the microservice are built and stored in Docker Hub.

-The Kubernetes cluster is created using Minikube, a tool that allows you to run a Kubernetes cluster on a single machine.
+The Kubernetes cluster is created using Minikube.
 The deployment object is defined in Kubernetes to deploy the microservices and manage their resources.

-The service exposes the microservices to the outside world and routes the requests to the appropriate Kubernetes pods.
+The service exposes the microservice through port 8080 and routes the requests to the appropriate Kubernetes pods.

-Overall, this architecture enables developers to work on the microservices in a cloud-based environment without having to worry about local setup.
-The microservices can be easily deployed and scaled using Kubernetes.

 ## Project Presentation

 https://www.beautiful.ai/player/-NPQacppTuo7JwNYD92O

-## Conclusion
-This is a simple Actix microservice with multiple routes that you can use as a starting point for building your own microservice.